lapnd/httdes.github.io/tee-hw.md

 ### (ii) Build FPGA (make bitstream)

-For demo on VC707:
+#### For demo on VC707:
 - Open the Vivado tool, select the 'Open Project'
 - Point to 'tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.xpr', then click 'OK'
 - Click the 'Run Synthesis' button or F11
 - When it's done, a dialog will appear, choose the 'Run Implementation', then 'OK' and wait
 - When it's done, another dialog will appear, choose the 'Generate Bitstream', then 'OK' and wait
-- When it's done, another dialog will appear, if you don't want to generate the files for flash programming, skip this
+- When it's done, another dialog will appear, if you don't want to generate the files for flash programming, skip this then you're done

+If you want to program the flash, then choose the 'Generate Memory Configuration File' then click 'OK'.
+A new dialog will appear:
+- Format: select 'MCS'
-- * if you want to program the flash, then choose the 'Generate Memory Configuration File' then click 'OK'.
-On the dialog that appeared, select format 'MCS', choose 'Memory Part' with the allias name of '28f00ag18f', on the 'Filename' browse to the tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/ folder and name the file 'NEDOFPGA.mcs', tick the 'Load bitstream files', start address keep at 0x0, direction is 'up', and the 'Bitfile' browse to the keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/NEDOFPGA.bit.
-Finally click 'OK' to finish.
+- On the 'Memory Part': browse to the one with the allias name of '28f00ag18f'
+- On the 'Filename': browse to 'tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/' folder and name the file 'NEDOFPGA.mcs'
+- Tick the 'Load bitstream files': start address keep at 0x0, direction is 'up', and the 'Bitfile' browse to the 'keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/NEDOFPGA.bit'
+- Finally, click 'OK' to finish.

 Built files are under tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/
 - NEDOFPGA.bit: bitstream file for direct programming
 - NEDOFPGA.mcs and NEDOFPGA.prm: two files for flash programming

-Guide for program & debug on VC707 can be found [here](./fpgaguide_vc707.md).

-For demo on DE4 or TR4:
+#### For demo on DE4:
 - Open the Quartus tool, select 'File' then 'Open Project'
 - Point to 'tee-hardware/fpga/stratixIV/DE4/NEDOFPGAQuartus.qpf', then click 'Open'
 - Click the 'Tools' then 'Platform Designer', choose the 'main.qsys' then 'Open'